CybercentreCanada/assemblyline-service-cape/README.md

 [NVISOsecurity](https://github.com/NVISOsecurity).

 Since the REST APIv2 is the only API version that is [supported](https://capev2.readthedocs.io/en/latest/usage/api.html), we will also only be supporting this version.

+It should be noted that this service grabs the `lite` format of the report bundle.
+So be sure you have `litereport` enabled in your `reporting.conf` file on your CAPE instance.